Full-Atom Peptide Design with Geometric Latent Diffusion

 \begin{small} -0.2in

 -0.1in \end{small}

 where $\mu_d$ and $\sigma_d$ are the mean and variance of the distances of adjacent residues in the latent space measured from the training set.
 Intuitively, this classifier gives higher confidence if the adjacent (defined by $\gP$) residues are within reasonable distances aligning with the statistics from the training set.
+Nevertheless, the effect of the guidance is relatively minor, which is only a technical trick to enhance the robustness.
 We provide more details in Appendix~\ref{app:guide}.